cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Observerations and conclusions

-1-Multiple relations are only possible with multiple sets of business key fields for the hub, they refer.
+1-Multiple relations are only possible with multiple sets of key fields for at lest one hub(busniess key) or link (dependent child key).
-<br>2-From 1. -> every kind of multi relation to a hub needs at least one business key field mapping, that are restricted to a specific relation
+<br>2-Relations in child tables must be supported by their parent, otherwise there would be no key to connect it
-<br>3-hubs need to be loaded for every relation declared by their business key mappings
+<br>3-all tables need to be loaded for every relation declared in their field mappings
-<br>4-links can only contribute to relations, that are declared in the hubs they connect
 <br>5-a link with multiple references to the same hub, needs relation specific hub key columns
 <br>6-a link with multiple references to the same hub, can only have satellites
 that contribute to the whole relation set, expressed by the link.
-<br>7-satellites on links contribute to every relation, they have a field mapping for
 <br>8-effectivity satellites need to declare the relation they track, due to the lack
 of a field, that would declare it

 <br>9-link satellites can only contribute to relations, the link can
 contribute according to its parents